Expensify/App/contributingGuides/OFFLINE_UX.md

 - When dismissing the error, the onClose prop will be called, there we need to call an action that either:
   - If the pendingAction was `delete`, it removes the data altogether
   - Otherwise, it would clear the errors and pendingAction properties from the data
 - We also need to show a Red Brick Road (RBR) guiding the user to the error.
-We need to manually do this for each piece of data using pattern B. Some common components like `MenuItem` already have a prop for it (`brickRoadIndicator`)
+We need to manually do this for each piece of data using pattern B Optimistic WITH Feedback.
+Some common components like `MenuItem` already have a prop for it (`brickRoadIndicator`)
+  - A Brick Road is the pattern of guiding members towards places that require their attention by following a series of UI elements that have the same color

 # C - Blocking Form UI Pattern
 This pattern greys out the submit button on a form and does not allow the form to be submitted.
 We also show a "You appear offline" message near the bottom of the screen.
 Importantly, we _do_ let the user fill out the form fields.
 That data gets saved locally so they don’t have to fill it out again once online.